macXserver: a rootless X11 server for macOS, built in 30 days

 Session capture and replay

+Capture-first was the methodology for the whole project.
+The framer and proxy were Day 1, before a single opcode handler.
 Every byte of every session can be recorded to a .xtap file and replayed against another server.
-Built in, not an afterthought.

 Remote app launcher

-One click from the Mac status menu to an X client running on a vintage Sun.
+One click from the Mac status menu to an X client running on a vintage Sun, or a modern Linux/BSD box over SSH.
 Passwords in Keychain, optional verbose progress, two-stage menu grouped by host.

 Shaped windows: oclock, xeyes, and friends